pwtail/readme/README.md

 **Merits**

-Here I will try and share my own opinion on the possible value of the described approach.
+Here I will try and share my own opinion on the value of the described approach.

 It is just an approach, it doesn't have any code.
 It relies on asyncio by default.

 It is indispensable for working with legacy codebases.
 I am sure this is the future of the django project, for example.

-The approach has a benefit in comparinson with async-native code: it can support both async and blocking code with one codebase.
+The approach has one benefit in comparison with async-native code: it can support both async and blocking code with one codebase.

-Hardly it can be viewed as a general-purpose approach to async programming, since it doesn't offer any means for concurrent tasks.
+Hardly it can be viewed as a general-purpose approach to async programming.
 But I'm sure it can have a wide range of uses.

 **Is it production-ready?**